Ivystrode/RNET/readme.md

 NOTES

+- NEED TO GET UNITS TO SYNC TIME TO SERVER.
+NTP & timedatectl are being a pain.
 - May get stuck on a process continuing to listen on a port even after application (hub or unit) is closed, but machine stays on.
 In order not to get Errno 98 - Address already in use, will need to kill the process:
     - sudo netstat -nlp | grep [port number]
     - cp        0      0 0.0.0.0:8069            0.0.0.0:*               LISTEN      10869/python2